Amarillo, Texas: Medical centers and hospitals

 Amarillo is home to medical facilities including Baptist St. Anthony's and Northwest Texas Hospitals, the Don & Sybil Harrington Cancer Center, Bivins Memorial Nursing Home, Texas Tech University Health Sciences Center, Texas Tech School of Pharmacy, and Texas Panhandle Mental Health and Mental Retardation.
 All are located in the Harrington Regional Medical Center, the first specifically designated city hospital district in Texas.

 Baptist St. Anthony's, known locally as BSA, had some of its services listed on the U.S. News & World Report's "Top 50 Hospitals" from 2002 to 2005.
-BSA was a result of a merger between the Texas Panhandle's first hospital, St Anthony's, with High Plains Baptist Hospital in 1996.
+BSA was a result of a 1996 merger between the Texas Panhandle's first hospital, St Anthony's, with High Plains Baptist Hospital.
 The BSA Hospice & Life Enrichment Center provides important services to the Amarillo area.
 The BSA facility, opened in 1985, was the first free-standing hospice west of the Mississippi River to be built and opened without debt.

 Northwest Texas Hospital is home to the area's only Level III designated trauma center.

 The Thomas E. Creek Department of Veterans Affairs Medical Center is located east of Harrington Regional Medical Center.
-The facility opened in 1940 and was renamed in 2005, honoring the 18-year-old Amarillo Marine who was posthumously awarded the Medal of Honor.
+The facility opened in 1940 and was renamed in 2005, honoring the 18-year-old Amarillo Marine who had been posthumously awarded the Medal of Honor.
 Construction began in 2006 for a new Texas State Veterans Home in northwest Amarillo.
-The United States government, through the Veterans Affairs Medical Center, provided the funding to build the facility, while the Texas government will run it after construction is completed.
+The United States government, through the Veterans Affairs Medical Center, provided the funding to build the facility; the Texas government will run it after construction is completed.
 The Ussery-Roan Texas State Veterans Home opened in 2007.